 NParks usually holds 1.5-hour guided tours on the first Sunday of every month but slots go fast, so you’ll need to register online.
-The next tour on 4 Oct 2020 is already fully booked, so keep an eye out for the next booking which opens on 4 Oct 2020, 10am for the 1 Nov 2020 tour.
+However, the tours are currently unavailable.

 Price of return ferry to St John’s Island: $15 (adults), $12 (kids up to age 12) per round trip.
 A one-way ride takes 30 minutes.